warrior-cultures-and-training

 Botanical Profile and Identification

-Kawakawa is a small tree endemic to New Zealand, easily recognised by its heart-shaped leaves that are often marked with holes from insect larvae.
-It belongs to the pepper family (Piperaceae) and has a pungent, peppery taste.
-The plant thrives in damp, shaded forests and is found throughout the North Island and the upper South Island.
+Kawakawa is an endemic small tree with heart-shaped leaves often showing insect-damage holes.
+It belongs to the pepper family (Piperaceae) with a pungent, peppery taste.
+It grows in damp, shaded forests throughout the North Island and upper South Island.

 Warrior Uses